Introduction to Ace King

 Known as “Big Slick”, Ace King is one of the strongest hands in Texas Holdem.
 This is a hand that many a player are unsure how to play, with most players prone to overplaying it.
 Whilst Ace King is unquestionably a premium starting hand, the context of the situation will determine its relative strength.

-First of all, looking at the maths, you are far more likely to be dealt Ace king then pocket aces or pocket kings.
+Looking at the maths, you are far more likely to be dealt Ace king then pocket aces or pocket kings.
 There are are more combinations of this hand than aces or kings.
-Ace king suited is clearly better than an off suit ace king, represented by the fact that suited achieves 5-7% better equity than its off suit counterparts.
+Ace king suited is better than an off suit ace king, represented by the fact that suited achieves 5-7% better equity than its off suit counterparts.
 It’s also worth pointing out at that if your opponent has pocket aces or kings than you are a big underdog (unsurprisingly) with approximately 6% chance against aces and 30% against kings.

 If it’s early in a tournament or you are facing a tight player opening from early position, consider a more prudent approach to playing.
 Most beginner players see A-K and want to re raise regardless of the situation.
-This is a foolish way to play, not only are you disregarding position, stack sizes, opponent and the value of deception, you are also giving away information to your opponents “I always re raise with ace king”.
+This is a foolish way to play.
+Not only are you disregarding position, stack sizes, opponent and the value of deception, you are also giving away information to your opponents .
+You’re saying “I always re raise with ace king”.
 Flat calling raises with A-K, particularly in heads up pots can be no bad thing.
 In situations when your opponent is dominated before the flop and would otherwise fold, you can often extract a lot of value.

 I hope you found this article on Ace King useful.
 If you are keen to learn more about how it can be played in tournaments or cash games, feel free to email us at email@example.com.